Volunteerz/Mydev/README.md

 # Mydev
-A website for programers to find job
+A website for programers to find jobs